How can you tell when a multiple switches?

 - Once a switch takes place, they may now be too hot, too cold, need to change something about what's touching their body (Erin needs to put our hair up, she hates the feeling of hair on her face and neck), such as jewelry or a scratchy sweater.
 This doesn't usually become a full wardrobe change like is sometimes portrayed on TV or a movie, but it can be a sign if something they were perfectly comfortable with a moment ago is now no longer comfortable.
 Especially if it comes with complaints like, "Argh, I hate bracelets!" :)

-Basically pay more attention to singlets and how differently people walk, talk, move, think, speak, act — and that all becomes possible in a DID system.
-Once you start looking at these things in general, the easier it is to spot them when with someone with DID.
+To get better at spotting these shifts, pay more attention to anyone and the wide range of variety in how people express themselves in real life: how differently people walk, talk, move, think, speak, act and that all becomes possible in a one-body plural system.
+Once you start looking for these differences between people's self-expression in general, the easier it is to spot them when with someone with DID.